Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/10/php-doc-comments-look-hideous.md

 }
 ```

 How much do we really need these?
-Isn’t it better to name things well in the first place so the code ultimately documents itself?
+Isn't it better to name things well in the first place so the code ultimately documents itself?

 ```php
 class CountingMachine {